wesnoth/wesnoth/projectfiles/Xcode/README.md

  * After archivation is done, you can select correct archive in Xcode Organizer, click on `Distribute App`, select `Developer ID` and select `Upload`.
  * Now you must wait.
 After successful notarization you should get notification via Xcode.
  * Now click on `Distribute App` again, select `Developer ID` and select export location.
- * Your final package will be saved in location you selected.
+ * Your final package will be saved in the location you selected.
  * You can now continue to releasing using partner steam tools.

 ### Packaging - SourceForge